Why SAP Said CRM Has Failed

 I’ve also believed that SAP is one of the most innovative companies in the technology world.
 For example, SAP was the first I ever ran across that was co-creating products and services with their customers on a large scale; they were the first I ever saw to have a social listening product — T-Rex — which they never monetized; they developed the most advanced communities of any technology company, particularly the 3.5-million strong SDN.
 In other words, it is a progressive and smart company.

 I have never seen T-Rex or ever seen it on any account.
-This article is three years old at the time this article was published, and I have never heard of T-Rex.
-Furthermore, not only is SAP not one of the most innovative companies in the technology world, it is amazingly non-innovative, especially considering how much money it spends on R&D. In addition to coming up with very little innovation, and co-opting innovation from other software vendors, SAP reduces the innovation in the enterprise market by pushing out vendors from their customers when that vendor has far more innovative applications.
-I cover this in detail in the following article How SAP Undermines Innovation.
+This article is three years old when this article was published, and I have never heard of T-Rex.
+Furthermore, not only is SAP not one of the most innovative companies in the technology world, it is amazingly non-innovative, especially considering how much money it spends on R&D. In addition to coming up with very little innovation and co-opting innovation from other software vendors, SAP reduces the innovation in the enterprise market by pushing out vendors from their customers when that vendor has far more innovative applications.
+I cover this in detail in the following article, How SAP Undermines Innovation.

 About a year ago, I saw SAP shift their messaging from customer experience to customer engagement — a wise move, since customer engagement, as a market, promises to be a bigger market than CRM.
 In fact, I think that it will subsume CRM in the next three or four years.
 Customer engagement, unlike customer experience, promises to be a huge technology market that is just beginning to realize its potential as it evolves now from its currently nascent state.
 I’ll go into the reasons why in future blog posts.